RcwYuen/TCR-Cancer-Prediction/README.md

 # Multi-Instance Transfer Learning on TCR LLMs for Cancer Prediction

-This project aims to apply transfer learning to two LLMs pre-trained on TCRs, i.e. [TCR-BERT](https://www.biorxiv.org/content/10.1101/2021.11.18.469186v1) and an in-house model SCEPTR to classify cancer patients using a Multi-Instance approach to TCR Repertoires.
+This project aims to investigate difference between the expressivity of physico-chemical properties (i.e. Atchley factors) and language models in cancer classifications using TCR CDR3 sequences.
+With the use of a language model, we obtained high AUCs in classifying whether a patient has cancer.

 For more details regarding this research, please view my dissertation [here](manuscript.pdf).

+---

 ## Installation